Ratna-Babu/LinkedList-Java/README.md

-# Linked List in Java
+# Linked List in Data Structures

 ## What is a Linked List?
 A **Linked List** is a linear data structure in which elements, called **nodes**, are connected using pointers.
 Each node contains two parts: